jawher/jawher.me/_posts/2012-03-16-multiple-python-apps-with-nginx-uwsgi-emperor-upstart.md

 env LOGTO=/var/log/uwsgi.log
 env BINPATH=/usr/bin/uwsgi
-env EMPEROR_INI_GLOB=/home/ubuntu/apps/*/*.ini

-exec $BINPATH --emperor $EMPEROR_INI_GLOB --logto $LOGTO
+exec $BINPATH --emperor /home/ubuntu/apps/vassals/ --logto $LOGTO
 {% endhighlight %}

-Notice the glob telling uwsgi emperor mode where to look for application's configuration file (I'm using the ini syntax here).
-In my case, it points to all the ini files in any sub directory of the apps directory in my home dir. **You'll need to modify that to match your setup**.
+Notice the path telling uwsgi emperor mode where to look for applications' configuration files (We'll be using the xml syntax here). **You'll need to modify this to match your setup**.

 Then run this command to refresh the services configuration:

 `sudo initctl reload-configuration`

-We also want to make sure than uwsgi is using the system installed python (2.7 in this case) and not another version (2.6), so we need to run this:
+We also want to make sure that uwsgi is using the system installed python (2.7 in this case) and not another version (2.6), so we need to run this:

 `sudo update-alternatives --set uwsgi /usr/bin/uwsgi_python27`